-Services covered by our plan Limitations and exceptions Nursing and skilled nursing facility (SNF) care The plan covers the following services, and maybe other services not listed here: • A semi-private room, or a private room if it is medically needed • Meals, including special diets • Nursing services • Physical therapy, occupational therapy, and speech therapy • Drugs the member receives as part of their plan of care, including substances that are naturally in the body, such as blood-clotting factors • Blood, including storage and administration • Medical and surgical supplies given by nursing facilities • Lab tests given by nursing facilities • X-rays and other radiology services given by nursing facilities • Durable Medical Equipment, such as wheelchairs, usually given by nursing facilities • Physician/provider services Prior authorization is required.
-Members may be able to get care from a facility not in our network.
-A member can get Medicaid nursing facility care from the following if it accepts our plan's amounts for payment: A nursing home or continuing care retirement community where the member lived on the day, they became an Aetna Better Health of Ohio member Members can get Medicare nursing facility care from the following places if they accept our plan's amounts for payment: A nursing home or continuing care retirement community where the member lived before, they went to the hospital (as long as it provides nursing facility care) A nursing facility where the member's spouse lives at the time they leave the hospital
+Services covered by our plan Limitations and exceptions Nursing and skilled nursing facility (SNF) care The plan covers the following services, and maybe other services not listed here: • A semi-private room, or a private room if it is medically needed • Meals, including special diets • Nursing services • Physical therapy, occupational therapy, and speech therapy • Drugs the member receives as part of their plan of care, including substances that are naturally in the body, such as blood-clotting factors • Blood, including storage and administration • Medical and surgical supplies given by nursing facilities • Lab tests given by nursing facilities • X-rays and other radiology services given by nursing facilities • Durable Medical Equipment, such as wheelchairs, usually given by nursing facilities • Physician/provider services Members may be able to get care from a facility not in our network.
+A member can get Medicaid nursing facility care from the following if it accepts our plan's amounts for payment: • A nursing home or continuing care retirement community where the member lived on the day, they became an Aetna Better Health of Ohio member Members can get Medicare nursing facility care from the following places if they accept our plan's amounts for payment: • A nursing home or continuing care retirement community where the member lived before, they went to the hospital (as long as it provides nursing facility care) • A nursing facility where the member's spouse lives at the time they leave the hospital Prior authorization is required.

-Services covered by our plan Limitations and exceptions Outpatient mental health care Some services may The plan covers mental health services provided by: require prior a state-licensed psychiatrist or doctor, authorization. a clinical psychologist, a clinical social worker, a clinical nurse specialist, a nurse practitioner, a physician assistant, or any other qualified mental health care professional as allowed under applicable state laws.
-The plan covers the following services, and maybe other services not listed here: Clinic services and general hospital outpatient psychiatric services Day treatment Psychosocial rehab services Outpatient services Some services may The plan covers services in an outpatient setting for diagnosis or require prior treatment of an illness or injury. authorization except in The following are examples of covered services: the case of an Services in an emergency department or outpatient emergency. clinic, such as observation services or outpatient surgery The plan covers outpatient surgery and services at hospital outpatient facilities and ambulatory surgical centers • Chemotherapy Labs and diagnostic tests (for example urinalysis) Mental health care, including care in a partial hospitalization program, if a doctor certifies that inpatient treatment would be needed without it Imaging (for example x-rays, CTs, MRIs) Radiation (radium and isotope) therapy, including technician materials and supplies Blood, including storage and administration Medical supplies, such as splints and casts Preventive screenings and services listed throughout the Benefits Chart Drugs that cannot be self-administered by the member
+Services covered by our plan Limitations and exceptions Outpatient mental health care The plan covers mental health services provided by: Some services may require prior authorization.
+Outpatient services The plan covers services in an outpatient setting for diagnosis or treatment of an illness or injury.
+The following are examples of covered services: Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery The plan covers outpatient surgery and services at hospital outpatient facilities and ambulatory surgical centers Chemotherapy Labs and diagnostic tests (for example urinalysis) Mental health care, including care in a partial hospitalization program, if a doctor certifies that inpatient treatment would be needed without it Some services may require prior authorization except in the case of an emergency.